sambhavsaxena/sambhavsaxena/data/blog/tracking-progress.md

 #### How's the record?

 Right now, I'm in a state to push forward my limits and achieve the next goal.
-Also established our university's first society for Computer Science department, a coding club to with an initiative to send more people into ICPC, give more 5 star coders, and excellent placement records over the coming years.
-On a personal level, I have been thinking about for a very long time, and finally did take the step to start with.
+Also established our university's first society for Computer Science department, a coding club with an initiative to send more people into ICPC, give more 5 star coders, and excellent placement records over the coming years.
+On a personal level, I have been thinking about it for a very long time, and finally took the step to start with this.

 #### What's next?